Why Medicare for Dummies?

 Medicare For Dummies-What happens when you turn 65:

 If you prefer, you can watch a 93-second video that explains what to do HERE.

 If you would like a more detailed explanation, you can watch our free Medicare Videos on our class site.
-If you’ve already turned 65 you can attest to the great stacks of mail that you received during your initial enrollment period for Medicare.
+If you’ve already turned 65, you can attest to the great stacks of mail that you received during your initial enrollment period for Medicare.
 This is the time when all of the insurance companies will be soliciting you for your business.
-Agents and brokers like me will also be soliciting you as well.
+Agents and brokers like me will also solicit you as well.
 The problem is that all the mail you receive tends to make things more confusing, not easier to understand.
-That’s why I’ve created this simple guide: Medicare For Dummies: Step by Step Instructions.
+That’s why I’ve created this simple guide: Medicare For Dummies: Step-by-Step Instructions.

 This guide is a Cliff notes version of what you can do to prepare.
 In no way is it a complete list—for a more thorough understanding, you need to contact your insurance broker.
 If you don’t have one, feel free to give us a call at 866-445-6683.

 Below is step-by-step instructions, or “Medicare for Dummies when you turn 65”.
 Or download our checklist for signing up for Medicare which is more detailed.

 - Three months before your 65th birthday, go to www.Medicare.gov and sign up for Part A. This is normally free of cost if you have worked enough and paid into the Medicare System.

 - If you are retired then you will most likely want to sign up for Part B as well.
 Part B will have a premium.
 In 2019 the standard Part B premium is $135.50 per month for most people, but you may pay more.
 For a more complete information on Part B, you can go here.

 - If you are still working, you will want to talk to your Human Resources department BEFORE signing up for Part B. In California they cannot encourage you to leave their plan to join Medicare, but they can give you the details about how their plan works and whether signing up for Medicare Part B will invalidate their plan.